-Last month, I finally flew the American 787 Dreamliner in Business Class from Chicago to Dallas.
-Granted, it wasn’t a long haul flight which the Dreamliner was built for, but I felt I was able to come to one conclusion; the Boeing 787 Dreamliner is awesome, well at least in Business Class.
-Waiting to board the plane in Chicago I felt like a kid in a candy store.
-I’ve waited quite awhile to ride the Dreamliner, so I felt it was only appropriate to fly it in Business Class.
+Last month, I flew the American 787 Dreamliner in Business Class from Chicago to Dallas.
+Granted, it wasn’t a long haul flight which the Dreamliner was built for, but I felt I was able to come to one conclusion; the Boeing 787 Dreamliner is an amazing aircraft.

 Economy is nothing special with 3-3-3 configuration, but each seat does have large AV screens for watching movies.
 There are spacious overhead bins and all the Dreamliner windows feature a dimming switch at the bottom of the larger than average windows.

-American claims to have the most spacious Business Class cabin of the 787 lineup.
+American claims to have the most spacious Business Class cabin of the 787 lineups.
 The business class is situated in a 1-2-1 configuration and all seats have direct aisle access.
 Seats are arranged in a forward/reverse configuration.
-I was seated backwards, which made for an interesting take-off experience.
+I was seated backward, which made for an interesting take-off experience.

 The center seats are not that great for couples as the American 767-300, which Mrs. TT and I loved flying earlier this year.
 The center divider is locked and I’m not entirely sure if you can unlock it or move it.
 I saw quite a few people trying to lower it but I didn’t see anyone successfully remove it.
 It’s great for privacy but not so much fun if you’re heading somewhere with a significant other.

-I wanted a good view of the engine and wings, so I chose one of the rear facing seats.
+I wanted a good view of the engine and wings, so I chose one of the rear-facing seats.
 4L was located near the back of the business class cabin and had good access to the lavatory and main boarding door.
 During takeoff individuals with front facing seats had to wear another seatbelt over their shoulders but rear facing passengers did not.
-If I would have taken off my seatbelt during takeoff, I might have slid out of my seat!

 It was cool to watch how much the composite wings flex during takeoff and landing.
 Sadly, it was dark out so there wasn’t much to see after they switched the exterior lights off.